tcroshaw/tcroshaw.github.io/capstone/index.md

 ### _Data!_

-My key twitter data were sourced from _Sifter_.
+The historical twitter data were sourced from _Sifter_.
 Sifter is a service that provides search and retrieve access to every undeleted Tweet in the history of Twitter.

 https://sifter.texifter.com/

-For my project I obtained two datasets:
+For this project I obtained two datasets:

 **Primary dataset: Brisbane Hail Storm** With guidance from Sifter, I performed the following search function to extract the data:

 _Rule: (contains hail OR storm OR damage OR flood OR insur OR "golf ball"~6 OR "tennis ball"~6 OR lightning OR thunder OR #brisbanehail OR #brisbanestorm OR "brisbane hail"~6 OR "brisbane storm"~6 OR #australiahail OR #australiastorm OR "australia hail"~6 OR "australia storm"~6 OR #auhail OR #austorm OR "au hail"~6 OR "au storm"~6 OR #qldhail OR #qldstorm OR "qld hail"~6 OR "qld storm"~6 OR #queenslandhail OR #queenslandstorm OR "queensland hail"~6 OR "queensland storm"~6 -(brisbane OR qld OR queensland OR australia OR au OR seqld) All duplicates removed._

-The data query aimed to capture all potential tweets that could relate to the identified hail event on 27th November 2014.
+The data query aimed to capture all potential tweets that relate to the hail event on 27th November 2014.
 I extracted 3 days worth of data however I will only analyse a 24 hour period either side of the time the hail occured (15:00 - 17:00 AEDT) as I am primarily interested in 'real-time' indicators.

-As this event impacted a larger geographical area and produced a higher insured loss, I will use this as my primary dataset for the EDA/model building (i.e.: my training data).
+Because this event impacted a larger geographical area and produced a higher insured loss, I will use this as my primary dataset for the exploratory model development.

 **Secondary dataset: Sydney Hail Storm** I performed a similar search in Sifter to gather data for a hail event in Sydney on 25th April 2015.

 _Rule: (contains hail OR storm OR damage OR flood OR "golf ball"~6 OR "tennis ball"~6 OR insur OR lightning OR thunder OR #sydneyhail OR #sydneystorm OR "sydney hail"~6 OR "sydney storm"~6 OR #australiahail OR #australiastorm OR "australia hail"~6 OR " australia storm"~6 OR #auhail OR #austorm OR "au hail"~6 OR "au storm"~6 OR #nswhail OR #nswstorm OR "nsw hail"~6 OR "nsw storm"~6 -(sydney OR nsw OR "new south wales" OR australia OR au) All duplicates removed._

-This will be used as my secondary dataset (i.e.: my test data).

 **Supporting dataset: ICA Catastrophe Data 2016** This dataset was sourced from the Insurance Council of Australia (ICA).
 "The ICA collects catastrophe related claims data from the Australian market as part of its role in supporting the industry to deliver repairs, rebuilding and recovery services following large disasters.
 The ICA Catastrophe Database commenced in 1967 and records insurance loss estimates for declared insurance catastrophe events."
 (ICA Wesbite)